ssbc/ssb-index-feeds-spec/README.md

 verification messages, a new message should only be posted if claim is no longer valid.
 How often claims should be verified is at the discretion of the auditor.

+In the case where a claim is no longer valid, the claim feed and all messages referenced from this feed should be removed from the local database.
+After which they need to be downloaded again as described later in the document.
+It is worth noting that it is limited what a malicious peer could do.
+The messages in a claim still needs to be signed by the author, so at worst messages can be left out which for contact messages and about messages does not seem like a big deal.

 Linked is a meta feed that contains links to other feeds.
 The use case for this is same-as where other SSB ids can be linked.
 This allows